CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly identifies its niche (NuxtHub v0.10.6), lists concrete capabilities across multiple domains (database, KV, blob, cache, deployment), and includes an explicit 'Use when' trigger.
-The inclusion of specific technology names, version numbers, and virtual module import patterns makes it highly distinctive and easy for Claude to match against user requests.
+This is a strong skill description that clearly identifies its niche (NuxtHub v0.10.6), lists concrete capabilities across multiple domains (database, storage, caching, deployment), and opens with an explicit 'Use when' trigger clause.
+The inclusion of specific technology names, version numbers, and module import patterns provides excellent trigger term coverage and distinctiveness.

 DimensionReasoningScore